Skip to main content

 Adding Multiple Assets

 The quickest way to add multiple assets to the Asset Inventory is to utilize the "Import from CSV" option.
 This will open a modal where you can upload a file and start your import.
-For convenience, there is also an example file provided here to download.
+For convenience, an example file is also provided here to download.

 Important: use a semicolon (;) as a field separator in your file.